cod-r/docker-k8s-course/kubernetes1/README.md

 ## What is a POD?

 - Kubernetes uses the concept of POD as the minimal deployable object.
-- A POD is a group of (usually) one or more containers :
+- A POD is a group of (usually) one or more containers:
   - running together (on the same node)
   - sharing resources (RAM, CPU; but also network, volumes)
 - pod's containers are created from container images as with Docker

 ---